91st Bombardment Group: 1944-1945

 The 91st BG experienced its worst loss of the war during this period on 2 November 1944, when it attacked the I.G.
 Farbenindustrie A.G. synthetic oil plant at Leuna, southeast of Merseburg, Germany.
 Suffering several losses to intense flak, for which this target was notorious, the 91st found itself isolated from the bomber stream at the division rally point, where it was attacked by large numbers of Fw 190A-R8 sturm fighters of IV./JG 3.
 In all, thirteen B-17s of the 91st were shot down out of 37 dispatched and half of the remainder suffered major battle damage.
 49 of the 117 crewmen aboard the Fortresses were killed and the remainder captured.

+On 23 November 1944 a B-17 from the group which had been abandoned by its crew after reporting damage mysteriously landed itself at an RAF airfield in Belgium.

-The 91st Group experienced its final aircraft loss on 17 April 1945, and flew its last mission, to Pilsen, Czechoslovakia, on 25 April.
-The 91st had been alerted for 500 combat missions, of which 160 were scrubbed or recalled and 340 completed.
+The group lost its final aircraft on 17 April 1945, and flew its last mission, to Pilsen, Czechoslovakia, on 25 April.
+It had been alerted for 500 combat missions, of which 160 were scrubbed or recalled and 340 completed.
 Immediately after VE Day, it flew three days of operations to rescue Allied POWs incarcerated at Stalag Luft I in Barth, Germany, as part of Operation Revival, bringing out 2,032 prisoners.